 - Encourage growth — Choose a phone system that’s easily scalable to allow you to grow as necessary, without a large investment in infrastructure.
 You don’t want the cost of adding a new line to be the one factor preventing you from hiring additional staff.
 A quality phone system will be easy to expand and upgrade as necessary.
 While there’s no reason to pay for services or lines you don’t need, at the same time, it’s important for your business to keeps its options open for the future.

 - Multitask more effectively — In many businesses, particularly those driven by sales, employees tend to spend a lot of time on the phone.
-A modern, high quality phone system will help them make the most of this time with additional features such as voicemail-to-email functionality, flexible routing and automation options, Internet integration and more.
+A modern, affordable business phone system will help them make the most of this time with additional features such as voicemail-to-email functionality, flexible routing and automation options, Internet integration and more.
 These features, as well as the ability to add new technology as it becomes available or as your needs change, are just a few of the benefits of a reliable phone system.

 - Appear more professional — For many of your customers, a phone call is one of the first direct interactions they’ll have with your staff.
 Like it or not, the impression you make then will play an important part in how they think of you.
-A new phone system will help you respond to their needs more accurately, by directing their calls where it needs to go and minimizing hold times.
+A new, affordable business phone system will help you respond to their needs more accurately, by directing their calls where it needs to go and minimizing hold times.
 A hosted phone system also allow you to add local phone numbers in other cities that ring into your central office and utilize all the same department or staff extensions, giving you a local presence in other markets without adding infrastructure.
 This gives you the appearance of being a larger, multi-location firm, even if everything is run out of a single office.

 Ultimately, each of these benefits make the investment in a new system worth it.
 Upgrading now is a good idea, not just to plan for the future, but to help you make progress in a seamless, productive and profitable manner.

-Today, there is no shortage of business phone systems out there.
+Today, there is no shortage of affordable business phone systems out there.
 Available systems come in a wide range of price points, and with diverse feature sets.
 Finding a new phone system on a budget can seem like a daunting task.